 Additionally, Haga was used as a home for homeless orphans after the First World War.

-In 1932, refurbishments began ahead of Prince Gustaf Adolf and Princess Sibylla’s moving in; the restoration included installation of several fireplaces on the second floor, bathrooms being fitted and the remodelling of the kitchen.
-Original decorations including mirrors, door frames and cornices were not removed or altered.
+In 1932, refurbishments began ahead of Prince Gustaf Adolf and Princess Sibylla’s moving in; the restoration included the installation of several fireplaces on the second floor, bathrooms being fitted and the remodelling of the kitchen.
+Original decorations, including mirrors, door frames and cornices, were not removed or altered.